etcetra7n/TaurusVPN/README.md

 ### FAQs

 #### Are personal VPN servers worth it?
 It depends.
 Personal servers are mostly intended for hobbyists, who are willing to spare some loose change for their own private virtual server.
-For most people, it is an overkill
+For most people, it is an overkill.
+Heres since pros and cons:

-- Yes, if you hate watching ads, but you are ok with going through the hassle of shutting down the server when not in use, and waiting 5-10 seconds for the server to boot up before connecting.
-- No, if you are ok with ads and want multiple VPN location to choose from
+**Pros**
+- High speed
+- No ads
+- Bills as low as $0.03/month

+**Cons**
+- Manually start server every time (5-10 boot time)
+- Only one VPN location for each server you setup

 However as far as I have noticed, paying for low end virtual server might often be cheaper that paying for a VPN premium ($4.27/month for E2.micro vs $13.2/month for TurboVPN).
 But third party VPN services provide hundreds of location while this setup only has a single and fixed location